Five benefits of group prenatal care with OHSU’s nurse-midwives

 - You’ll get more information, including what you didn’t think to ask about.

 Each of the seven sessions has a topic, and there’s plenty of time to dive deep on each one.
-For example, a session is devoted to each stage of labor, and sessions are devoted to breastfeeding and post-partum healing and expectations.
-“You might not get all this from Individual prenatal care where there isn’t time for specifics and discussion beyond the basics is driven by what you think to ask,” says Coppola.
+For example, a session is devoted to each stage of labor, while other sessions focus on breastfeeding or post-partum healing and expectations.

 - It works.
 Group prenatal care participants have better birth outcomes.